Neural Networks for Parameter Estimation of the Discretely Observed Hawkes Process: Applications: Infectious Diseases

 \subsection{Measles in Tokyo}

-Weekly counts of measles cases in the greater Tokyo area of Japan were used by both \cite{chenEstimatingHawkesProcess2025} and \cite{cheyssonSpectralEstimationHawkes2022} to demonstrate the efficacy of the PMMH estimator and Whittle estimator, respectively.
-The PMMH estimator agrees more closely with the observed data, so we use this as the benchmark for comparison in this section.
+Weekly counts of measles cases in the greater Tokyo area of Japan were used by both \cite{cheyssonSpectralEstimationHawkes2022} and \cite{chenEstimatingHawkesProcess2025} to demonstrate the efficacy of the PMMH estimator and Whittle estimator, respectively.
+The PMMH estimator agrees more closely with the observed data than the Whittle estimator, so we use this as the benchmark for comparison.
 The dataset includes $392$ observations, from the $10$\thh of August, 2012, to the $20$\thh of February 2020.
-We therefore set $T = 392$ and $\Delta = 1.0$.
-Both works fit a Hawkes process with Exponential kernel, with additional estimates using a Gamma and Weibull kernel in \cite{chenEstimatingHawkesProcess2025} showing very little difference from the Exponential estimates.
-We therefore fit an Exponential Hawkes process using the proposed methodology to the data.
-The NN is trained on $M = 500,\!000$ training samples, generated using the procedures described in Section~\ref{ssec:prior}, with $\beta^{(1:M)}$ obtained via ISN sampling with $\mu_\beta = 4$ and $\sigma_\beta = 2.5$.
-Table~\ref{tab:tokmeas} shows the NN and PMMMH estimates, estimated standard errors and bias corrected estimates.
+We therefore set $T = 392$ and $\Delta = 1.0$. \cite{chenEstimatingHawkesProcess2025} fit a Hawkes process with an exponential kernel, with additional estimates using a Gamma and Weibull kernel showing very little difference from the exponential estimates.
+We therefore fit an exponential Hawkes process using the proposed methodology.
+The NN is trained on $M = 50,\!000$ training samples, with $\nu^{(1:M)}$ and $\beta^{(1:M)}$ obtained via ISN sampling with $\mu_\beta = 4$ and $\sigma_\beta = 2.5$.
+Table~\ref{tab:tokmeas} shows the NN and PMMH estimates, with their associated quantile estimates (denoted by $\bs{\hth}_{q}$).
+The NN and PMMH estimates closely agree.

-The estimated standard error from each method is comparable, with the NN estimates being slightly lower.
-The respective estimates are quite close, with negligible difference between the bias corrected NN estimates and the PMMH estimates.
-This demonstrates the ability of the NN estimator to perform well in a real world application.